LeonSering/nvim_config/keymappings.md

 ## deleting
 x or Del - delete the character under the cursor
-X - delete the character before the cursor d{movement} - delete next movement dd - delete full line
+X - delete the character before the cursor d[motion] - delete next motion dd - delete full line
 D - delete end of line
-J - join lines (in visual mode, joins all selected lines) cw - delete the next word and go to insert mode (can use other motions as well) C - delete everthing on right and go to insert mode cc or S - delete line and go to insert mode
+J - join line below (in visual mode, joins all selected lines) cw - delete the next word and go to insert mode (can use other motions as well) C - delete everthing on right and go to insert mode cc or S - delete line and go to insert mode